-Injectafer is indicated for the treatment of iron deficiency anemia (IDA) in:
+Injectafer is indicated for the treatment of:

-Adults and pediatric patients 1 year of age and older who have either intolerance to oral iron or an unsatisfactory response to oral iron.

-Adult patients who have non-dialysis dependent chronic kidney disease
+- iron deficiency anemia (IDA) in: - adult and pediatric patients 1 year of age and older who have either intolerance or an unsatisfactory response to oral iron. - o adult patients who have non-dialysis dependent chronic kidney disease. - iron deficiency in adult patients with heart failure and New York Heart Association class II/III to improve exercise capacity.